On the predictivity of axion dark matter in the presence of Peccei-Quinn breaking: Cosmological implications

 To support the above parametric result, we now estimate the relic axion abundance in the regime where the decay of the network is driven by the explicit breaking scale $\mu$.
 In the scaling regime, the energy density stored in strings is

 where $\xi\simeq \mathcal{O}(1)$ parametrizes the number of long strings per Hubble volume; see e.g.~\cite{Hindmarsh:2021zkt}.
 At annihilation, this energy is converted into axions.
-At the parametric level, the typical emitted axion energy is of order the Hubble scale at annihilation, $\omega \sim H_{\rm ann} \sim \mu/\kappa$.
-Therefore, the axion number density at annihilation is estimated as
+The typical momentum of the emitted axions is not fixed by the parametric argument alone and depends on the detailed network evolution.
+We therefore write